Why this drive-through restaurant could be the future of fine dining

 Lin says she was immediately drawn to the concept when Resy came to her with the idea.
 “Drive-throughs are such an innovative way to serve food,” she says.
 “They’re an established concept in the fast food industry, but there isn’t a similar infrastructure for other kinds of restaurants.”

 The chefs came up with entirely new dishes for the event that are meant to be on par with the food they serve in their restaurants, but easy to eat in a car.
-Nightshade is serving Okonomiyaki prawn toast, while Jon & Vinny’s is offering a mortadella sandwich with truffle pomme fondue.
+Nancy Silverton is serving spiced lamb ribs with tzatziki and Armenian spices, while Jon & Vinny’s is offering a mortadella sandwich with truffle pomme fondue.
 For dessert, Japanese restaurant Konbi is doing petit fours, including a caramel and ganache tart infused with Hojicha green tea.
 Curtis Stone, owner of Gwen and Maude, is still in the process of developing his dish.
 “For those of us who work in fine dining, we’re motivated by creating dishes that transport the guest in some way.
 We haven’t had a chance to make food like this in a while,” he says.

 Stone says that part of what’s exciting about this drive-through is that it gives chefs and restauranteurs an opportunity to collaborate to create a coherent menu, while also commiserating about their individual struggles.
 “The fight’s so real that we can’t really think about anything else,” he says.